artOfThePigeon/Tech-Academy-Live-Project/README.md

 > A forum for The Tech Academy built in django with my classmates.
 ## Project Overview
 Over the course of 2 weeks, we held daily standups and built the foundation of an exciting forum for the next generation of Tech Academy students to complete.
-This was a great opportunity to practice SCRUM methodology with other students, and learn how Azure Devops is used in the real world.
-After creating our own branch, we would recieve our tasks from the devops board and then commit our changes in visual studio using git version control.
+This was a great opportunity to practice SCRUM methodology with other students, become very familiar with git version control, and learn how Azure Devops is used in the real world.
+After creating our own branch, we would recieve our tasks from the devops board and then commit our changes in Visual Studio.

 ### My Tasks
-> My specific tasks were to edit the templates of the home/forum and the post page.
+> My specific tasks were to edit the templates of the home page and the post page.
 This meant I had to design a way for the posts to sensibly display in the correct page containers and update as new threads and posts were added.

 - [Post Page](#Post-Page)
 - [Home Page](#Home-Page)